echkode/PhantomBrigadeMod_Fixes/README.md

 ## CIViewOverworldEvent.FadeOutEnd

 The FadeOutEnd() method was setting FadeInEnd as an on-complete action which would reset some of the button states in the event dialog so that they would appear even if they shouldn't.

-## CombatUnitDamageEvent.Run

-Inflicted heat and stagger damage was getting assigned to inflicted concussion damage.
-The fix puts the right amount in each of the damage categories.

 ## DataContainerPartPreset.SortGenSteps